Special regulations for the exams between 01.02. and 30.09.2022 (pdf),

 the doctor's visit must be no later than the day of the exam.

-- Withdrawal after completed examination is only approvable in rare exceptional cases.
+Withdrawal after completed examination is only approvable in rare exceptional cases.

-general information on exam registration.
+general information webpage on exam registration.

 Forms to request withdrawal due to illness are available on the